The complexity of verifying the release-acquire semantics over register machines: Upper and lower bounds for and

-The claim is that if there exists an assignment for the variables of $\varphi$ which makes $\varphi$ not hold then there is an $\rasem$ violation of this register machine.
-The main idea here is that if there existed an assignment that violates the formula, this would imply that this assignment violates each clause in $\varphi$ (remember that the formula is in 3DNF).
-From the construction we have guaranteed that iff a clause is violated from an assignment then we will locally get for this clause the execution graph described in Fig. \ref{fig:local_clause_violation}.
+The claim is that if there exists a word $w \in \Sigma^*$, with $w \in L(D_1) \cap L(D_2) \cap \ldots \cap L(D_k)$ then there is an $\rasem$ violation of this register machine.
+The main idea here is that only if the values inputted at the $\breg_i$ registers are all shifted to be written on the $\areg_i$ registers at the time of reading, then each thread will be reading a value from the thread ``next'' to it, thus acquiring locally for each thread the execution graph described in Fig. \ref{fig:local_clause_violation}. \end{proof}

-\begin{proof}[Proof of \coNP-hardness] For the proof of the right implication we assume there exists an assignment that invalidates $\varphi$.
-Since this is an assignment on the variables we know that for some execution of $\rmachine$ this exact assignment of variables will be explored.
-Since $\varphi$ is not satisfied this means that for each clause $c_i$ there existed a variable in it that occurred in the assignment in the opposite form from what was in the literal.

-This means that for each clause the copy command from $\breg_{c_i}$ to $ \areg_{c_i}$ will have occurred.
-Consequently for this run we will be getting the $\srasem$ violation due to the cycle as shown in Fig. \ref{fig:conp_cycle}.

-For the proof of the reverse implication we assume such a cycle.
-We therefore get that for each clause there must have existed a variable which caused the copying of $\breg_{c_i}$ to $ \areg_{c_i}$.
-Consequently after performing the variable assignment phase this copying was triggered by some variable in each clause, which means that this assignment ``disagreed'' in some literal with each clause, and therefore invalidates the whole formula. \end{proof}